GainSpan: History

 Engineers from Intel Corporation created GainSpan in September 2006 with the goal of reducing the power consumption of traditional Wi-Fi.
 GainSpan was the first company to optimize Wi-Fi chips for low power consumption and to apply new power management techniques to target long battery life applications.

 Greg Winner was appointed CEO of GainSpan in 2010.
-In August 2010, GainSpan launched its GS1011M Wi-Fi module that companies can integrate into their products to provide WiFi connectivity.
+In August 2010, GainSpan launched its GS1011M Wi-Fi module that companies can integrate into their products to provide Wi-Fi connectivity.

 GainSpan created the GS2000 in 2013.
 It was the first chip developed to combine both Wi-Fi and ZigBee IP.

 In January 2014, GainSpan became the low-power Wi-Fi technology supplier for Solem Electronique's WiFi irrigation controller and Wi-Fi outdoor lighting system.

 In January 2015, GainSpan was selected as a partner to integrate its GS2000 modules into Ring's HD video doorbells.

 In 2017, GainSpan was acquired by Telit Cinterion for US$ 8 million.
-Telit took the 60 software and application tech team based in Bangalore as leverage and used them to expand their research and development facilities.
+Telit took the 60 software and application tech team based in Bangalore as leverage and used them to expand its research and development facilities.